Cost-Aware Learning: Cost-Aware GRPO

-Given $n$ prompts and $M$ rollouts per prompt, and letting $o_{i, g}$ be the $g$'th rollout from the $i$'th prompt, the empirical objective is:

-In effect, the empirical GRPO objective is a finite sum objective over prompts and rollouts.
-If we sample according to another distribution $p \in \Delta^{nM}$, where we sample rollout pair $(q_i, o_{i, g})$ with probability $p_{(i, g)}$, the importance-weighted objective is:

-\paragraph{Defining $c_i$. } The notion of cost fits seamlessly in this setting of GRPO because different prompt and response pairs have different lengths.
+\textbf{Defining $c_i$. } The notion of cost fits seamlessly in this setting of GRPO because different prompt and response pairs have different lengths.
 The amount of FLOPs required in the policy gradient step depends linearly on the total number of tokens in the prompt and response.
-Hence, for each prompt and response pair, we define $c_i$ to be the sum of the length of the prompt and the length of the response. \paragraph{Proxy for $G_i$. } It remains to find a strong proxy for $G_i$; recall that $G_i$ represents the norm of the gradient of a sample.
+Hence, for each prompt and response pair, we define $c_i$ to be the sum of the length of the prompt and the length of the response.

+\textbf{Proxy for $G_i$. } It remains to find a strong proxy for $G_i$; recall that $G_i$ represents the norm of the gradient of a sample.
 In language model training, it would not be logical to compute the norm of the gradient of each sample in order to obtain an optimal sampling distribution, as this has a very high computational burden and defeats the purpose.
 Crucially, \textit{we estimate $G_i$ with $\abs{A_i}$}, the magnitude of the advantage of sample $i$.
+This is motivated by the expression for the policy gradient, in which the magnitude of the advantage appears to play a large role.

-We justify this choice by observing low cost-biased $\chi$-squared divergence between the sampling proxy obtained this way and the true $p^*$ distribution (invoking Theorem~\ref{thm:distribution_subopt}), as well as high Pearson correlation between $G_i$ and $\abs{A_i}$ (invoking Theorem~\ref{thm:proxy_subopt}).
-In Figure~\ref{fig:subopt_main}, we report the Pearson correlation between $\abs{A_i}$ and $G_i$ across training steps for GRPO with the 8B and 1.5B models.
-In order to obtain $G_i$, we compute the sequence-level gradients associated with each sequence.
+We justify this choice by observing low cost-biased $\chi^2$-divergence between the sampling proxy obtained this way and the true $p^*$ distribution (invoking Theorem~\ref{thm:distribution_subopt}), as well as high Pearson correlation between $G_i$ and $\abs{A_i}$ (invoking Theorem~\ref{thm:proxy_subopt}).
+In Figure~\ref{fig:subopt_main}, we report the Pearson correlation between $\abs{A_i}$ and $G_i$ across training for GRPO with the 8B and 1.5B models.
+In order to obtain $G_i$, we compute true sequence-level gradients.
 Upon computing the true gradient norms, we compute the cost-biased $\chi^2$ divergence between the distributions obtained using $\abs{A_i}$ and $G_i$ respectively.
-The complete results for all training settings can be found in Appendix~\ref{app:suboptimality}.
+We report sub-optimality metrics for all training settings in Appendix~\ref{app:suboptimality}. \paragraph{Algorithm. } Equipped with notions of cost and a gradient proxy, we combine cost-aware learning with GRPO in the policy-gradient stage of training.
+When we perform the policy gradient steps, we fill mini-batches according to the $p^*$ distribution rather than simply using all samples once.
+The $p^*$ distribution is obtained by letting $p^*_i \propto \abs{A_i}/ \sqrt{c_i}$.
+Thus, computing $p^*$ simply requires obtaining the advantage for all samples.
+We use importance sampling to mitigate bias.
+Aside from this, we make no changes to the GRPO pipeline.
+The exact procedure is detailed in Algorithm~\ref{alg:ca_grpo}.